anthro-id/legal/en-US/TERMS-OF-USE.md

 Please refer to our [Underage Individuals'](/legal/underage) policy segment.

 # Future Changes
-We may change our Terms of Use from time to time without notice.
-Any changes or decisions we make will be effective right after our **Effective Date** as mentioned above the title.
+We may change our Terms of Use from time to time with notice.

+After notice, we'll be given our users' and/or visitors a chance to read and understand the changes for at least 30 days before **Effective Date** as mentioned above the title.

 By continuing to use the Platform after the effective date, you agree to the changes.